-Participants who have a past due balance at or over \$350.00 must move out immediately unless a weekly payment plan of \$200.00 per week is agreed upon with BMFL staff in advance until you are caught up.
-To re-enter the program after you leave all past due program fees must be paid in full, in addition to the first week \$175.00 to move in, in advance.
+Participants who have a past due balance at or over \$400.00 must move out immediately unless a weekly payment plan of \$250.00 per week is agreed upon with BMFL staff in advance until you are caught up with a zero balance.

+To re-enter the program after you leave all past due program fees must be paid in full, in addition to the first week \$200.00 to move in, in advance.
 Exceptions to this policy will be at the discretion of the Executive Director or Housing Director.